 When it comes to motherhood, what are you most excited about?
 What are you most afraid of?

 I am most excited to watch her grow up.
 To see who she is, what she loves, and to make a million little dreams come true for her.
 I hope we’ll have lots of fun family traditions like movies in the backyard and making pancakes on the weekends.
 I’m really looking forward to introducing her to new things from finger painting to the ocean to traveling to new places.
 And ultimately, I hope she always feels loved and supported no matter what.
 I get to watch her grow up and nurture her along the way, and just hope I do a good job.

-I spent a lot of time worrying that I’d do a bad job because I wasn’t shown the kind of love and support I know I’ll show my daughter.
+There was part of me that worried I wouldn’t be a good mom.
+I didn’t have that.
 I have also learned over time and in therapy that I am not my parents.
 Part of me is so afraid of what all of this will bring up because I’ve heard from others who have similar stories and it seems that lots of issues arise when you love your kids and have to face what you didn’t have.
 I guess I won’t know until I’m there, but I know I’ll get past it like I always do.

 I’ve heard the last few weeks or months feels the longest.
 How have you been managing?

 The first few weeks were the slowest for me.
 I’m 35, and got pregnant right away, so I was sure something would go wrong.
 I was really stressed until we saw a heartbeat and heard that she was ok.
 Trimester no. 2 sort of flew by, and then my business partner had a baby and went on leave, we hired 3 new employees (2 full-time and 1 part-time), and I moved to a new house.
 So much was happening at once and it definitely felt a little stressful, but everything’s good and it helped the time just fly by.
 I feel like it was just April 1 and then June 1 and now I’m 2 weeks away from my due date.